The Opioid Crisis and Medical Malpractice

 In another study, 24 of Michigan’s 83 counties were considered High Risk (for high mortality), the highest ratio in the country.

-If you, a family member or friend are struggling with opioid addiction, get assistance urgently, and if you have suffered a loss due to this crisis, consult an attorney at Cochran, Kroll & Associates, P.C. for a complimentary case evaluation.
+If you, a family member or friend are struggling with opioid addiction, get assistance urgently, and if you have suffered a loss due to this crisis, consult an attorney at Cochran, Kroll & Associates, P.C. for a complimentary case evaluation to discuss medical malpractice claims brought on by opioids.
 We never charge a fee unless we resolve your case.

 Eileen Kroll, a registered nurse and personal injury trial attorney, at Cochran, Kroll & Associates, P.C. can assist you with managing the complexities of a medical malpractice suit in Michigan.
 Call Eileen or any member of our legal team at 1-866-MICH-LAW (1-866-642-4529).